hmakelin/gisnav/docs/vitepress/docs/deploy-with-docker-compose.md

 ## Private registry

-::: warning Warning: Untested feature
+::: warning Warning: Untested, not implemented
-This is a suggested model for deploying Docker images, which may be non-distributable whether for licensing or other reasons, to a companion computer on a local or internal network.
+This is a suggested model for deploying Docker images which may be non-distributable, whether for licensing or other reasons, to a companion computer on a local network.

-This has not yet been tested.

 :::